pyiron/pyiron/docs/source/installation.rst

 * :code:`USER` the database user, in contrast to many other software packages pyiron requires one database user per system user who is using pyiron.
 The database is only used to store an index of the calculations executed with pyiron, therefore knowledge gained from accessing the database is limited unless the user has also access to the file system.

 * :code:`PASSWD` the database user password.
 While it is a bad practice to store the database password in the configuration file, the database only contains the the job index.
-Still it is important that the user creates an pyiron specific password and should never store their system user password in the `.pyiron` configuration file.
+Still it is important that the user creates an pyiron specific password and should never store their system user password in the :code:`.pyiron` configuration file.

 * :code:`JOB_TABLE` the name of the database table. pyiron is commonly using one table per user.